d2l-ai/d2l-en/chapter_natural-language-processing/natural-language-inference-attention.md

 # Natural Language Inference: Using Attention
 :label:`sec_natural-language-inference-attention`

 We introduced the natural language inference (NLI) task and the SNLI dataset in :numref:`sec_natural-language-inference-and-dataset`.
-In view of many models that are based on complex and deep architectures, Parikh et al. proposed to address NLI with attention mechanisms ("decomposable attention model") :cite:`Parikh.Tackstrom.Das.ea.2016`.
+In view of many models that are based on complex and deep architectures, Parikh et al. proposed to address NLI with attention mechanisms and called it a "decomposable attention model" :cite:`Parikh.Tackstrom.Das.ea.2016`.
 This results in a model without recurrent or convolutional layers, achieving the best result at the time on the SNLI dataset with much fewer parameters.
 In this section, we will describe and implement this attention-based method for NLI.